Corning Glass Company/Corning Glass Works, Corning, New York (1875-to date). (Now known as Corning Incorporated).

 Bottles and other types of heat and chemical-resistant laboratory glassware are also found with the “PYREX” name embossed on the bottom.
-Glass tubing, test tubes, funnels and other miscellaneous laboratory equipment and containers were made in quantity.
+Glass tubing, test tubes, lab bottles, funnels and other miscellaneous laboratory equipment and containers were made in quantity.

 Some “Carnival glass” insulators were made, bearing the PYREX / CORNING brand marking.
 The most common Pyrex insulator (found in clear glass) would probably be the CD 128 style.
 A search of the internet, such as Google Images pages with “Pyrex insulator” and “CD 128” should bring up examples of that particular shape.